zhengxuyu/Real-Alpha-Trader/README.md

 Star this repository to follow development progress and experience real AI trading with Binance integration (and more brokers coming soon).

 ---

-**Note**: RAT (Real-Alpha-Trader) is a fork and enhancement of [Hyper-Alpha-Arena](https://github.com/zhengxuyu/Hyper-Alpha-Arena).
-We are grateful for the original work and continue to build upon it.